• Start Here

 Another challenging aspect of positive thinking is that it’s raising sometimes impossible expectations, which in turn can trigger feelings of guilt and frustration.

 Isn’t it unrealistic to expect from ourselves to think positively at all times?
-It might sound like a cliché, but life isn’t always easy and
+It might sound like a cliché, but life isn’t always easy and setting yourself the goal of remaining cheerful whatever happens is doomed to fail.

 It’s crucial to understand that there’s nothing wrong with being sad or angry.
 The fact that these feelings aren’t comfortable doesn’t mean they are wrong.
 Put the pressure off you and allow yourself to feel these emotions.